Hands up who loves pakora? OK hands up who wants baked pakora?

 Pakora is naturally vegan and gluten-free.
-We are talking veggies, spices coated with chickpea flour.
+We are talking veggies, and spices coated with chickpea flour.
 Easy!

 Just to see what the fuss was all about, I couldn’t resist making a deep-fried version.
 Curiosity and all.
 Blimey, that super hot sizzling fat is scary stuff, when you aren’t used to it!
 Being a kitchen alchemist, I adore playing, so I just HAD TO give it a whirl.
 De-e-e-elicious!
 However, since my daily cuisine is normally quite healthy, the saturated fat did not sit too well in my stomach.
 Whilst they were indeed tasty, I abandoned the deep-fried efforts after one attempt lol!

 Still determined to create pakora, it immediately inspired me to create a BAKED alternative.
-No idea whatsoever if it would even work, although I’ve used chickpea flour to successfully create baked farinata before so I became rather excited about the possibility of a super healthy pakora version.
-Then it happened!
+I had no idea whatsoever if it would even work, although I’ve used chickpea flour to successfully create baked farinata before so I became rather excited about the possibility of a super healthy pakora version.
+And then it happened!
 Baked Pakora quickly became a thing in my kitchen (well, when I say ‘kitchen’, at the time of writing, my kitchen being actually the tiniest cabin in the mountains with a little mini electric oven by my front door).

-Baked pakora is never going to be the same as the deep fried ‘drenched-in-oil’ version.
+Baking your pakora is never going to be the same as the deep-fried ‘drenched-in-oil’ version.
 Yet it is still delicious and I love it.
 The tradeoff is that you get a super healthy alternative.